20 Top-Rated Things to Do in Connecticut

 8. Get Inspired at the Yale University Art Gallery

 New Haven is home to Yale University, a bevy of impressive museums, and an increasingly popular restaurant scene.
-While the Yale Peabody Museum of Natural History is a must-see for those jonesing for a dinosaur or sarcophagus sighting, the city boasts another gallery that will take your breath away.
+While the Yale Peabody Museum of Natural History is a must-see attraction for those jonesing for a dinosaur or sarcophagus sighting, the city boasts another gallery that will take your breath away.

 Tucked off the main green, the Yale University Art Gallery features more than 250,000 objects, including masterpieces crafted by, well, masters.
 You'll find works by the likes of Degas, Monet, and Manet within these spacious walls.
 The gallery features timeless art and artifacts on display from across the globe.
 Regions such as Asia, Europe, and the Indo-Pacific are all represented here.